jwpconsulting/projectify/docs/django-configuration.md

 ## Emails

-Set the email from address with the following credential value:
+Set the email *from* address with the following credential value:

 - `DEFAULT_FROM_EMAIL` (optional): default is `"Projectify" <hello@projectifyapp.com>`

+Projectify uses the `DEFAULT_FROM_EMAIL` address for the following emails:

+- Transactional emails to user
+- Error messages to administrator at `ADMIN_EMAIL`

 If you use an SMTP server with implicit TLS (port 465), set these credentials: